 Read the catalog carefully: Each course description contains information about the topic, prerequisites and units, as well as a biographical profile of the faculty member.
 If you are interested in taking a course from a specific professor, you may find the index of faculty members particularly useful.
-You can also check the indexes for seminars by participating departments and programs or course title.
+You can also check the indeces for seminars by participating departments and course title.

 - Be open to possibility: Allow yourself to imagine the excitement in subjects that may seem far afield from what you initially expected to pursue.
 As a first- or second-year student, you have the liberty to be open to the entire spectrum of intellectual pursuits at Stanford.
 This is the best path toward defining your own personal and particular passions and to designing your education.
 This includes both course work and activities (such as research) that will best enable you to explore these passions.
 You’ll have the most satisfying education and the most to contribute if you seek out what compels you personally and not limit yourself with preconceptions.

 - Plan your Seminars (Annual Seminar Plan PDF): Select your top three seminars for autumn, winter, and spring quarters and write your statements of interest for your first choice seminars as soon as you receive the course catalog.
 By choosing seminars in advance, you will have a headstart on academic planning for the year.

 - Discuss your choices with your advisor: Seek out advice about how particular course options might help you refine your future directions; which faculty might be particularly good intellectual mentors for you; and if it makes sense to fill a requirement with an IntroSem.

 - Confirm that the course fits your schedule: Day, time and location (DTL) are arranged by the offering department and are made available before each quarter begins.
 The most current DTL, WAYS and other pertinent information will be available in Explore Courses.
 Planning your schedule for the new quarter may undergo multiple revisions, so use this information as another guideline for your selection.